LARS Library: Least Angle Regression laSso Library

 is computed from equation 17.

-that gives the best model when applied on the validation set.
+We are searching for the value of that gives the best model when applied on the validation set.

 We are improving the ``generalization ability'' of our model.
 Since we never used